Ancient Greek Origins of Saint Valentine’s Day

 The Romans also called the “Lupercalia” festival, “Februa” or “Februarius”, whence derives the name of the month February.

-As to whether the Arcadian Lykaia, originated in Ancient Greece or Rome, I have to go with the Greeks, they invented everything!
+As to whether the Arcadian Lykaia, originated in Ancient Greece or Rome, is not clear, however maybe the following myth explains how the idea came about:

 Euandros, (or Evander), son of Hermes, was said to have led ancient Greek colonists, from Pallantion, in Arcadia, to Rome, to the banks of the Tiber and built the city of Palatium, from which the Palatine Hill, in Rome, was said to have derived its name.